Latin America’s New Drug Routes| 13 December, 2019

 Cocaine and its transportation

-Cocaine is transported through the air by small, low-power aircraft called airplanes.
+The inpatients at Muse for drug rehab LA can attest that cocaine is transported through the air by small, low-power aircraft called airplanes.
 A mall size limits the volume of transported goods.
 However, in Guatemala, there’s only one radar station operates throughout the country.
 It is located in the capital’s airport and covers the airspace of only a third of the national territory and no free drug and alcohol addiction treatment.

 In addition, it’s easy to equip runways for such aircraft.
 As a rule, these are compacted sections of soil located in a selva or on the territory of large land estates – the property of drug dealers.
 In Guatemala, there are up to 800 such runways.
 Aviation is a favorite means of transporting cocaine from the territory of Venezuela to the countries of Central America.
 Departures are made from the provinces of Lara, Falcon, Trujillo, Zulia, Merida, Tachira and Apure.